-Richard Wagner was among the chapelmasters of the Semperoper, who put such operas as “Rienzi”, “The Flying Dutchman”, and “Tannhäuser” on the theatre stage.
+Richard Wagner was among the chapel masters of the Semperoper, who put such operas as “Rienzi”, “The Flying Dutchman”, and “Tannhäuser” on the theatre stage.

 That is the place where Richard Strauss became famous.
-The premieres of his operas, such as “Salome”, “Elektra”, “Der Rosenkavalier”, “Arabella” and others, took place on the stage of Semperoper.
+The premieres of his operas, such as “Salome”, “Elektra”, “Der Rosenkavalier”, “Arabella” and many others, took place on the stage of Semperoper.

 The Semperoper opens its doors to visitors not only to show stage performances.
-Every day special guided tours are organized here.
-To do that, you should buy a ticket in a box office or on the website of the Semperoper, where you can choose day and time.
-The tours of the theatre are carried out from 10 am to 6 pm timeframe from Monday to Friday, and from 10 am to 5 pm on weekends and holidays.
-A tour of the theatre lasts approximately 45 minutes.
-A ticket price for an excursion starts from 9 Euro per person.
+Special guided tours are organized here every day.
+To join one, you should buy a ticket in a box office or on the website of the Semperoper, where you can choose day and time.
+The tours take place from Monday to Friday between 10 a.m. and 6 p.m. and from 10 a.m. to 5 p.m. on the weekends.
+A tour around the theatre lasts approximately 45 minutes.
+A ticket price for an excursion starts at €9 per person.

-The Semperoper repertoire 2018 includes the operas “The Magic Flute” By W. A. Mozart, “The Freeshooter” by C. M. von Weber, “The Barber of Seville” by G. Rossini, “Otello” and “Rigoletto” by G. Verdi, and many others.
-Prices are different: they depend on a performance and a place in the auditorium.
-Usually, a price starts from 12 Euro per person.
-There are also standing rooms in a gallery where it is possible to get for 1-2 Euros or even for free.
+The Semperoper repertoire 2020 includes the operas “The Magic Flute” By W. A. Mozart, “The Freeshooter” by C. M. von Weber, “The Barber of Seville” by G. Rossini, “Otello” and “Rigoletto” by G. Verdi, and many others.
+Prices are different: they depend on performance and a place in the auditorium.
+Usually, the price starts at €12 per person.
+There are also standing rooms in a gallery where you can get a ticket for €1-€2 or even for free.